801-262-6060

 What are Felony Charges

-A felony charge is when a man or woman is convicted of violence, rape, kidnapping, sexual assault, fraud, or murder.
-It is considered to be the most serious type of crime.
-A prisoner convicted of a felony crime is usually sentenced anywhere from 5 years or more, life without parole, or even the death sentence.
+A felony charge is when a man or woman is convicted of criminal activities involving violence, kidnapping, rape/sexual assault, fraud, or murder.
+It is considered to be the most serious type of crime and a prisoner convicted of this is usually sentenced anywhere from 5 years or more to life without parole, or even the death sentence.

 Non-U.S Citizen

-A person accused of a crime and being found as a Non-U.S citizen or illegal immigrant may not have the opportunity for bail even if they are in the U.S. legally.
-They could even be detained for an indefinite amount of time.
+A Non-U.S citizen or illegal immigrant, accused of a crime, may not have the opportunity for bail even if they came to the U.S. legally.
+This is because they likely have the means to relocate as they did it before to get into the United States.
+It’s possible that they could even be detained for an indefinite amount of time.
 But if they are held for longer than 6 months then the judge will need to provide proof that they are justified in keeping them detained.

-Someone who has repeated the crime they were previously imprisoned for will not have the chance for bail because they are considered untrustworthy and are likely to continue repeating the crime if let out on bail.
+Someone who has repeated the crime they were previously imprisoned for will not have the chance for bail because they are likely to continue repeating the crime if let out on bail.
+Anyone with a criminal record loses credibility when it comes to being a flight risk.
+If they cannot be trusted to obey the law, how can they be trusted to show up to be prosecuted?

-These are the top reasons that a judge denies bail, but they aren’t all of them.
+These are the top reasons why a judge would deny bail, but they aren’t the only one.
 A judge can deny bail as he sees fit, no matter the allegations.
-As long as he feels like releasing the convict will place a threat to the people he doesn’t have to allow them the option for bail.
-If you liked this article “4 Reasons a Judge May Deny Bail.”
-You will love our other articles.
+As long as he feels that releasing the convict will pose a threat to the people he doesn’t have to allow them the option for bail.
+Furthermore, those with psychological or mental problems that render them independable, will likely receive no bail.
+If you found this article to be helpful, you might be interested in our other articles.
 To read more you can visit our blog.
-Thank You!!